More Democrats ask Biden to drop out. His campaign says he'll be back next week

 More Democrats ask Biden to step aside

-The party has gone through an excruciatingly public deliberation over the past three weeks after Biden froze up during a debate with former President Donald Trump.
-Top leaders in Congress have failed to publicly deny a steady drip of leaks that they've appealed to Biden to step aside for a younger candidate because they think he can't win the election.

-On Friday — the morning after Trump's acceptance speech at the Republican National Convention — Sen. Martin Heinrich, D-N.M., became the latest senator to ask Biden to step back.
+There are now four senators who have asked their former long-time colleague to step aside.
+On Friday — the morning after Trump's acceptance speech at the Republican National Convention — Sen. Martin Heinrich, D-N.M., joined the list.

-"By passing the torch, he would secure his legacy as one of our nation's greatest leaders and allow us to unite behind a candidate who can best defeat Donald Trump and safeguard the future of our democracy," Heinrich said.
+"By passing the torch, he would secure his legacy as one of our nation's greatest leaders and allow us to unite behind a candidate who can best defeat Donald Trump and safeguard the future of our democracy," said Heinrich, who is running for reelection in what is supposed to be a safe seat for the party.

-A group of four prominent members from the Congressional Black Caucus, Congressional Hispanic Caucus and the progressive caucus called on Biden to step aside.
+A group of four prominent members from the Congressional Black Caucus, Congressional Hispanic Caucus and the progressive caucus called on Biden to stop running.
 "We must face the reality that widespread public concerns about your age and fitness are jeopardizing what should be a winning campaign," said Reps.
 Jared Huffman, D-Calif., Marc Veasey, D-Texas, Chuy Garcia, D-Ill., and Mark Pocan, D-Wis.

-Separately, two more Democratic lawmakers, Rep. Jim Costa, D.-Calif., and Rep. Sean Casten, D-Ill., publicly called on Biden to drop out.

 But, the political arm of the Congressional Hispanic Caucus, BOLD PAC, endorsed Biden.
 "It is clear that Latino voters will decide the margin of victory in competitive races up and down the ballot this cycle, from California and New Mexico to Arizona, Pennsylvania, Nevada, and Nebraska, said Rep. Linda Sánchez, D-Calif., chair of BOLD PAC.